arungudelli/angularjswiki/content/en/angularcli/ng add.md

 +++
-title="ng add command in Angular CLI" summary="Using ng add angular cli command we can add external packages or libraries to our angular project.Add package name or library name followed by `ng add` command." keywords=["ng add,Angular CLI,Angular CLI Command"] date="25-09-2020T23:34:19" lastmod="25-09-2020T23:34:19"
+title="ng add command in Angular CLI" summary="Using ng add command in angular cli,  we can add external packages or libraries to our angular project.Add package name or library name followed by `ng add` command." keywords=["ng add,Angular CLI,Angular CLI Command"] date="25-09-2020T23:34:19" lastmod="25-09-2020T23:34:19"